TyPR124/critirs/Safety.md

 ### Problem

 CRITICAL_SECTIONS can be re-entered on the same thread without blocking.
 A thread will need to call Leave the same number of times it called Enter or TryEnter successfully.
-By itself, this is not a safety issue, however when paired with the [Thread Termination](#Thread%20Termination) problem, this must be considered for safety.
+By itself, this is not curretnly a safety issue, however when paired with the [Thread Termination](#Thread%20Termination) problem, this must be considered for safety.
+This will be a safety consideration for Mutex.

 ### Solution